cdmdotnet/Manatee.Trello/README.md

     - Webhooks
         - Add/Edit/Delete

-See the [docs folder](https://github.com/gregsdennis/Manatee.Trello/blob/master/docs) for more information on how to use this wonderful library!
+See the [docs](https://gregsdennis.github.io/Manatee.Trello) for more information on how to use this wonderful library!

 ## Extended use

-As of version 3, a [licensing model](https://github.com/gregsdennis/Manatee.Trello/blob/master/docs/7.%20Licensing.md) has been introduced.
+As of version 3, a [licensing model](https://gregsdennis.github.io/Manatee.Trello/licensing) has been introduced.

 If you're planning on using this for your organization, please consider purchasing a license.